Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Results

-Therefore, our second key result is that models trained on synthetic data alone do not match the performance of those trained on clinical data sets.
-However, these models can be fine-tuned if only limited clinical training data is available.
-This ultimately yields results that are comparable to the clinical baseline model trained on all 365 clinical IS cases allocated for training.
+Therefore, we may conclude that models trained on synthetic data alone do not match the performance of those trained on clinical data sets.
+However, these models can be fine-tuned with only few clinical training cases.
+This ultimately yields results that are comparable to the clinical baseline model trained on all 365 clinical IS cases; however, with much less variance.
+Moreover, in a situation where only a limited number of clinical cases is available, this approach yields a significant improvement as we highlight in the upcoming section.

+In Fig.~\ref{fig:examples} we show some examples for segmentations on two clinical test cases, one with a big lesion (top row) and one with small, disconnected lesions (bottom row).
+The U-Nets have been trained on clinical data (left-most panels), or on the combined data sets as indicated (other panels).
+Alongside the labeled areas, the ground truth (red) and the corresponding DSC (for the whole volume) are indicated.